osgi/osgi.enroute.site/_qs/300-application.md

 summary: Creating a sample enRoute Application
 ---

+## What To Do
 In the previous section we created a fresh clean OSGi enRoute workspace in `~/git/com.acme.prime` and selected the `Bndtools` perspective.
 In this section we're going to create an application project in this workspace that will run inside an OSGi framework.
 This 'application' will provide a web user interface based on Google's [Angular JS](https://angularjs.org/) and Twitter's [Bootstrap](http://getbootstrap.com/).
 We will use the OSGi enRoute built-in template since this is setup to provide exactly that (coincidence of course!).

+## Create bndtools Project
 So let's get started by creating a new Bndtools Project.
 Select `File/New/Bndtools OSGi Project`.

 ![Create Application Project](/img/qs/app-create-0.png)

 This will open a wizard.
 Now naming is important and we've found that using Java package like names that use the workspace name as a prefix works best for projects.
 So we pick `com.acme.prime.upper.application`.
-For OSGi enRoute, this `.application` suffix is crucial since it defines the template we will use.
+For OSGi enRoute, this `.application` suffix is *crucial* since it defines the template we will use.
 So in the first page we enter this name.

 ![Create Application Project](/img/qs/app-create-1.png)